JanSchulz/example-package-feedstock/README.md

 Installing example-package
 ==========================

-Installing example-package from the owner, e.g. "conda-forge" channel can be achieved by adding owner, e.g. "conda-forge" to your channels with:
+Installing example-package from the janschulz channel can be achieved by adding janschulz to your channels with:

 ```
-conda config --add channels owner, e.g. "conda-forge"
+conda config --add channels janschulz
 ```

 Once the conda-forge channel has been enabled, example-package can be installed with: